-Note: "+" denotes voted additional funding to capital reserve fund (CRF).
-Note: "-" denotes voted spending from capital reserve fund (CRF).
+Note: "+" denotes voted additional funding to a capital reserve fund (CRF).
+Note: "-" denotes voted spending from a capital reserve fund (CRF).

-The above projects represent almost \$10.5 million in specifically authorized capital improvement spending over the last 11 years.
-This averages to \$949,445 per year.
+The above projects represent ~\$9.66 million in specifically authorized capital improvement spending from direct taxation, bonding, lease purchases, grants, and withdrawals from various CRFs and special accounts.
+It does not include the current unspent balances of any of the CRFs (see Table 1 on page 9).
 This amount does not include other capital projects, such as building upgrades, vehicles, police and fire equipment and other costs which may have been included within department operating budgets in the past or funded at the end of a year from the Town's operating budget surpluses.
 The annualized impacts of a number of these expenditures have been reduced by the availability of capital reserve funds, off-site contributions, impact fees and the use of grants and long-term bonded debt.

-During this time period, one of the most important investments made by the Town has been the establishment of several Capital Reserve Funds such as Municipal, Highway, Building Improvement and Maintenance; Equipment and Vehicles; and Town Infrastructure.
+During this period, one of the most important investments made by the Town has been the establishment of multiple Capital Reserve Funds such as Municipal, Highway, Building Improvement and Maintenance; Equipment and Vehicles; and Town Infrastructure.
 These specific funds were established to help finance various capital improvement projects included in the Town's CIP.
 The long-term planning enabled by the CIP coupled with these capital reserve funds are allowing the Town to reduce the need for long-term bonded debt and the associated finance costs.

-The following Table 1 provides a current summary as of September, 2019 of all the Town's existing and current Capital Reserve Funds e.g. date established, funds appropriated or returned to the General Fund, interest earned and available balance.
+The following Table 1 provides a current summary as of November, 2020 of all the Town's existing and current Capital Reserve Funds e.g. date established, funds appropriated or returned to the General Fund, interest earned and available balance.
 This information obtained from the Town Finance Officer is essential in helping budget and fund the capital improvement projects identified in this CIP.